ant-design/ant-design-web3/packages/web3/src/sui/index.md

 ## Custom QueryClientProvider

-You can also use `PersistQueryClientProvider` to override the default `QueryClientProvider`.
+You can use `PersistQueryClientProvider` to override the default `QueryClientProvider`.

 ```bash
 pnpm i @tanstack/query-sync-storage-persister @tanstack/react-query-persist-client